TWiesendanger/inventorTemplate/README.md

 ![image](https://user-images.githubusercontent.com/20424937/184482872-a1bfd68f-bb32-4673-85f4-81af6b8ee955.png)

-As you can see there is currently one options that needs to be provided.
+As you can see there is currently one option that needs to be provided.

 This could look like this:
 `dotnet new invAddin -n sampleAddin -o "C:\temp\sampleAddin\"  -instFld "C:\ProgramData\Company\sampleAddin"`